RaySuhyunLee/snucse_os/README.md

 currently developing...

-### About weight and time_slice
+### About weight
 we initally set weight as 10.
-time_slice share same units of jiffies.
-So we use msces_to_jiffies().
-The time_slice is updated when the task is enqueued or requeued.
 We keep track of the total weight of each run queues.
 The total weight of each queues are used for allocating CPUs and setting weights.

+### About time_slice
+Time_slice shares the same units of jiffies.
+So we use msecs_to_jiffies().
+The time_slice is updated when the task is enqueued or requeued.
+When sched_set_weight modified the weight of a task in the runqueue and the task is not currently running, the time slice of the task must be upadated according to the new weight.

 ### About shced_set_weight
 When it is called, it firstly check weight is in possible range (1 to 20).
 Next, we lock the entity to prevent access its weight.
 Then, check it is current running and, if it is not, change time_slice.
 Because it is already in the queue and running sched_entity will be requeued or dequeued.